Eternatus9999/Eternatus9999/README.md

 -------------------------
 💻 I am a self taught Full Stack Developer.
-📝 I have a strong interest in Software Development, Game Development, 3D Editing 😎 Gaming, Drawing, watching anime and learning
-🌟 Main languages: Sinhala,English,Japanese
+📝 I have a strong interest in Software Development, Game Development, 3D Editing 😎 Gaming, Drawing, watching anime and learning languages & programming language 🌟 Main languages: Sinhala,English,Japanese
 🏆 Main goal is to go and live in japan(日本語にすんでいたいです。) 🎵 All Music